aleksfadini/na-my-file-docs-alpha/index.md

 ## What is _My File_?

 _My File_ is a document storage and sharing mobile-first website developed, managed, and piloted by New America.
-It provides residents of a jurisdiction a safe and secure place to manage their family’s vital documents. _My File_ makes it easy to decide what documents to share and unshare and decide who to share the documents with.
+It provides residents of a jurisdiction a safe and secure place to manage their family's vital documents. _My File_ makes it easy to decide what documents to share and unshare and decide who to share the documents with.

 ### Key Features